MAY 2026

 Option 1: Roll the Negative Equity Into a New Loan

-This is the most common approach.
 The dealer pays off your current loan and adds the remaining balance to your new loan.

-Pros: Lets you move into a new vehicle without upfront payment
+- Pros: Lets you move into a new vehicle without upfront payment.

-Cons: Higher loan balance, increased monthly payments, and more interest over time
+- Cons: Higher loan balance, increased monthly payments, and more interest over time.

 Option 2: Pay the Difference Out of Pocket